turbohz/ratatui/MINIMAL.md

 > We choose to wrap it in an array, because it has no cost in terms of space,
 > and some functionality already assumes that `symbol` is a collection.
+### 'rgb-color'

+Having the `Rgb(u8,u8,u8) variant in Color increases the space taken by 2 bytes.

+Not all terminals support that (Crossterm and Termion do not, according to the doc comments).

+Let's gate that functionality behind a `rgb-color` feature.